Frequently asked questions for personal injury claims

 What is After The Event (‘ATE’) Insurance?

 ATE insurance is an insurance policy that, in short, protects you against the expenses of bringing a personal injury claim.
-When we accept your claim under a No Win, No Fee agreement we will promise that we won’t charge you for the expenses needed to run your claim or any costs incurred by the Defendant if your claim is unsuccessful.
+When we accept your claim under a no win no fee agreement we will promise that we won’t charge you for the expenses needed to run your claim or any costs incurred by the Defendant if your claim is unsuccessful.
 This means that we can spend, in some cases, thousands of pounds running your personal injury claim and if your claim was to be unsuccessful we would be left with expenses we have incurred on your behalf.
 To prevent that from happening we obtain an ATE insurance policy which will pay to us the expenses we have incurred in running your case.

 Do I have to pay for ATE insurance cover?